-If you’re familiar with two types of window ratings, you’ll be able to find high-quality thermal windows for your home.
+If you are familiar with two types of window ratings, you will be able to find high-quality thermal windows for your home.
 First is the U-value, which dictates how freely heat can move through the window from one side to the other.
 A high U-value means that heat can move freely and a low U-value means that heat is being kept in or out depending on the need.
+Replacing windows with newer thermal windows is a great upgrade for your home.